photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Before you proceed, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux, and Windows.

-!!! info ""
-    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
-    [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
-    Before submitting a support request, try to [determine the cause of your problem](troubleshooting/index.md).

 ### Step 1: Configure ###

 === "Linux"